(Home - PM7 and PM6-D3H4 Accuracy - Manual)

-The protocol adopted in generating the tables for PM7 included reporting all calculated results, unless unambiguous evidence existed that a reference datum was inaccurate, in which case it was deleted from all files.
+The protocol adopted in generating the tables included reporting all calculated results, unless unambiguous evidence existed that a reference datum was inaccurate, in which case it was deleted from all files.
 PM6 was parameterized using many ab-initio data, and therefore errors relative to ab-initio reference data are small.
 In parameterizing PM7, a lot of ab-initio data was excluded, as they were incompatible with experimental results.
-Despite the fact that these data were excluded from the parameterization, the protocols adopted in reporting PM7 results required that these data should be included in determining accuracy, and this had the unfortunate effect of making PM7 look worse than PM6.
+Original 2013 note: Despite the fact that these data were excluded from the parameterization, the protocols adopted in reporting PM7 results required that these data should be included in determining accuracy, and this had the unfortunate effect of making PM7 look worse than PM6.
 Hopefully, convincing evidence that the theoretical reference data are indeed inaccurate will soon be developed, at which point the reference data involved can be eliminated.
+Revised 2020 note: Although PM7 is more accurate than PM6-D3H4 in predicting the properties of some inorganic solids, in general the faults noted earlier were found to be real.